ProvableHQ/welcome/documentation/leo/03_language.md

 ### Hash

 Leo supports the following hashing algorithms: `BHP256`, `BHP512`, `BHP768`, `BHP1024`, `Pedersen64`, `Pedersen128`, `Poseidon2`, `Poseidon4`, `Poseidon8`, `Keccak256`, `Keccak384`, `Keccak512`, `SHA3_256`, `SHA3_384`, `SHA3_512`.
-The output type of a commitment function is specified in the function name. e.g. `hash_to_group` will return a `group` type.
+The output type of a hash function is specified in the function name. e.g. `hash_to_group` will return a `group` type.
 Hash functions take any type as an argument.

 ```leo showLineNumbers